 How do I reset my Polk Signa s2 soundbar?

 To reset your Polk Signa S2 soundbar, locate the “power”, “source” and “volume up” buttons and hold them down together.
 These buttons can either be found on the control panel or remote.
 Press all three of them down together for 10 seconds to erase all the settings.

 Polk Audio Signa S2 Review Conclusion

-After careful review, our audio team has found the Polk S2 system to be a mid-range soundbar that does the job for movies, TV shows, and music enhancement.
+After careful product review, our audio team has found the Polk S2 system to be a mid-range stereo soundbar that does a good job for movies, TV shows, and music enhancement.
 The audio frequency is also at an acceptable range.
 It’s nothing that will shatter your windows, but the highs, mids and lows are well-balanced.

-While the soundbar may not feature advanced audio technologies, it does come with V.A.
-(Voice Adjust) and night mode to tune the sound but keep the clarity of the dialogue.
-The soundbar subwoofer pair have a slender and compact profile that can be flexibly placed around the room or on the wall.
+While the low profile soundbar may not feature advanced audio technologies, it comes with V.A.
+(Voice Adjust) to tune the sound quality but keep the clarity of the dialogue.
+Overall, the soundbar subwoofer pair set have a slender low profile that can be flexibly placed around the room.